DELTAJoSch/dip-cider/CIDER/CIDER/articles/views.md

 The map views are only available if a valid key was added to the application.
 If you have not done this already, head to [__this tutorial__](how_to.html#setup) on how to do that.

 ###Map - Route
 The map-route view allows seeing the recorded route on bing maps.
 The view will automatically focus on the route.
-The start direction is marked by a bright blue arrow, following the arrows direction follows the recorded data.
+The start direction is marked by a bright blue arrow, following the direction of the arrow follows the recorded data.
 If no route is loaded, the map will be focused on Linz-Hörsching airport.

 ![The Map Route View](../images/map_route.png)